This page last updated on: 17/03/20

 4) Ecology-based mental health & well-being

-This can help our immediate recovery as well as helping us look at behaviours within us that are divorced from Nature and so are complicit in the climate crisis.
+This can help our immediate recovery as well as helping us look at behaviours within us that are divorced from Nature and so are complicit in the climate and ecological crisis.

 A key place to start from is that wilderness and being in (non-human) Nature is proven to be great for our mental health.
 As well as facilitating recovery, immersion in Nature has the added benefit of reminding us, as activists, what we are fighting for, and grounding us ahead of future activist work, which by necessity is sometimes in the Nature-divorced world of inner cities.